GoogleCloudPlatform/dlp-dataflow-deidentification/README.md

-# Inspect, de-identify and re-identify sensitive data using the Cloud DLP API and Dataflow
+# Inspect, de-identify, and re-identify sensitive data using the Cloud DLP API and Dataflow
 > This repo contains a reference implementation for an end-to-end data tokenization solution.
 This solution does the following:

 * Passes data through Dataflow pipelines that perform inspection, de-identification, and re-identification through the Cloud Data Loss Prevention API (DLP API).